 In this sequence from horror comedy Shaun of the Dead (2004), director Edgar Wright has created a montage made of three smaller montages.
-As Shaun (Simon Pegg) and Ed (Nick Frost) devise their plan to rescue their loved ones from the zombie apocalypse, we see their brainstorming play out before our eyes in an expert mix of careful photography and strategic editing:
+As Shaun (Simon Pegg) and Ed (Nick Frost) devise their plan to rescue their loved ones from the zombie apocalypse, we see their brainstorming play out before our eyes in a sequence of shots designed for the edit:

 In under two minutes, we’re shown four whole stories: three plans, plus the story of making the plan.
 It’s a wonderful example of efficient, elegant visual storytelling.

 • Each shot contains two camera moves: for example, a whip-pan then a push-in.

 • Each shot also begins with a move that complements the shot which preceded it: if Shot A ends with a whip-pan to the left, Shot B begins with a whip-pan to the left; if Shot A ends with a tilt away from its action, Shot B begins with a tilt into its action.

 • Each shot sets up the one which follows it – right down to the whip-pan away from Shaun as he begins to describe the latest version of the plan.

 In-camera transitions aren’t just a trademark of Edgar Wright’s film-making – they also offer creative possibilities for no-budget films.

 They don’t require large crews, expensive resources or production value – only planning, storyboarding, and careful consideration of how much story can be crammed into how few shots.